sevenecks/lambda-moo-programming/tutorials/lambda-moo-background.md

 In C++, the difference between a class and an object is a concrete one.
 Objects are instances of classes, and in general one manipulates objects.
-In the LambaMOO system, there is very little (if any) distinction between a class and an object.
+In the LambdaMOO system, there is very little (if any) distinction between a class and an object.
 It is possible to create an object which inherits from another object, add properties and verbs to that object, and then create other objects which inherit from that newly created object.
 Essentially,